Frances Turgeon Wiggin

-Frances Turgeon Wiggin (4 October 1891 – 1985) was an American author and composer who is best remembered for writing the state song of Maine and publishing five books about Maine composers.
+Frances Turgeon Wiggin (4 October 1891 – 1985) was an American author and composer who is best remembered for her song “The State of Maine” and publishing five books about Maine composers.

+Life and career

-Wiggin was born in Lewiston, Maine.
+Frances Turgeon Wiggin was born in Lewiston, Maine.
 She studied at Bates, Seneca, and New York colleges, and was a member of William Smith College's charter class (1912), where she received a B.A., and in 1952, an honorary doctorate of humane letters.
 Her teachers included Anne Neily, Elizabeth Quaille, and Helen Winslow.
 She composed the music for a William Smith College school song, "Charter Class Waltz."
 She married Daniel W. Wiggin and they had a daughter, Barbara, in 1922.
 A few years later, she wrote the words and music to "The State of Maine."